pantheon-systems/documentation/source/_docs/guides/circleci.md

     git push origin new-feature
     ```

-4. From your GitHub repo, go to the new branch and open a Pull Request:
+4. From your GitHub repository, go to the new branch and open a Pull Request:

     ![New PR](/source/docs/assets/images/integrations/new_pr.png)

     Commits pushed to GitHub will initiate a new build with CircleCI.
 This is a simple change, so all tests should pass.
 The tests run on GitHub and then are pushed to a Multidev environment on Pantheon.

+5. From the Pantheon Site Dashboard, you can visit the new multidev environment to inspect your changes in action.

-If you are satisfied with the change, merge your pull request.
+6. If you're satisfied with the change, merge your pull request.
 This will cause another test to run on CircleCI against the master branch.
-Once these tests pass, your pull request will be merged and the changes will be available on your development site.
-Use the [Pantheon workflow](/docs/pantheon-workflow/) to merge into Dev and deploy to Test then up to Live, either with Terminus or on the Site Dashboard.
+Once these tests pass, CircleCI will merge your pull request on GitHub, and the changes will be available on your development environment.

+7. Use the [Pantheon workflow](/docs/pantheon-workflow/) to merge into Dev and deploy to Test then up to Live, either with Terminus or on the Site Dashboard.

-## Conclusion
+## Next Steps

+ - Consider following the steps in [this guide](/docs/guides/github-pull-requests/#configure-site-via-the-admin-interface) to learn how to commit changes made from within Drupal, and how to create your own Behat tests.

-The Behat tests in the repo are just an example of what you can do, and it's simple to add more tests as you build new features.
-CircleCI can also be configured to send notifications to messaging apps so your entire team is aware of changes made to the codebase.
+ - CircleCI can also be configured to send notifications to messaging apps so your entire team is aware of changes made to the codebase.
 This can be easily adapted for WordPress sites, or BitBucket code repositories.
 Please use this example as a foundation to augment your testing process.